chenkennt/docascode/metadata_spec.md

 ### 2.1 File Format

 You can use any file format that can represent structural data to store metadata.
 But we recommend to use [YAML][2] or [JSON][3].
-In this specification, we use YAML in examples, but all YAML can be converted to JSON easily.
+In this document, we use YAML in examples, but all YAML can be converted to JSON easily.

 ### 2.2 File Layout